 The local climate challenge: a new partnership approach

-By autumn 2020, 75% of local authorities in England had declared a climate emergency, demonstrating their determination to act on the climate crisis.
+By autumn 2020, 75 per cent of local authorities in England had declared a climate emergency, demonstrating their determination to act on the climate crisis.
 But they are held back from doing so by a lack of long term funding, resources and support from central government.

 But local authorities are best placed to support local people, communities and businesses to make the local changes necessary to reduce emissions and tackle climate change.
 They also have responsibilities for transport and housing, two of the highest emitting sectors.
 With high levels of public trust, we argue that a new approach is needed in which local authorities are seen by government as crucial partners in the drive to achieve the national net zero goal.